dgw/sopel-wolfram/README.rst

 * Sopel 6.x
 * wolframalpha 2.4+

-Note: Support for wolframalpha 3.0 was added in v0.4.0.
+Note: Some features are unavailable when run with wolframalpha 2.4.
+Support for wolframalpha 2.4 is deprecated and will be removed in a future release.
+All bugs must be reported against sopel-wolfram with wolframalpha 3.0+.

 Installation
 ------------